zainabx78/tech501-week1/Notes/Linux.md

 # Linux
+- `code .` - Allows you to take that folder from git bash to vscode.
 - `ls -la` - shows permissions of all files hidden ones too.
 - `cd / ` - Takes you to the root directory.
-- `cd ..` - Takes you to the parent directory.
+- `cd ..` - Takes you to the parent directory (directory before).
 - `cd ~` - Takes you to your home directory.
 By default should have full permissions to this directory.
   - There's also a home folder but its different to the home directory!
 - `ls -a` shows hidden files.